Kerala Sadya Rasam

 Instructions

-Add coriander leaves and remove from stovetop
+7. Finally, add fresh coriander leaves and remove from the stovetop.